fpichardom/knowledgebase_search_documentation/CKAN/knowledgebase_custom_resources.typ

 = Custom Digitization resources types for Knowledge base

-Digitization resources or resources that would be useful for digitization projects can be of different formats with their own needs of metadata.
+Digitization resources, or general resources that would be useful for digitization projects can be of different formats with their own needs for metadata.
 Here I want to develop the vocabulary that would be then used for customizing form fields depending on the digitization resource type.

 categories:
 - journal-article: Publication from a scientific journal.